Step 10: Live Monitoring #

 Next Steps #

-- Tour of the Operator UI — orientation map of all 14 sidebar entries
+- Tour of the Operator UI — orientation map of the operator UI sidebar

 - Find flaky tests — diagnostic recipe combining Metrics + Results + parquet queries